Jessi Cruickshank

 Jessica Shaia "Jessi" Cruickshank (born July 17, 1982) is a Canadian comedian, podcast host and television personality.
-She is the former co-host of MTV Canada's program The After Show and its various incarnations including The Hills: The After Show and The City: Live After Show with co-host Dan Levy.
+She is the former host of MTV Canada's program The After Show and its various incarnations including The Hills: The After Show and The City: Live After Show with co-host Dan Levy.
 She also hosted Canada's Smartest Person and The Goods on CBC.

 Early life

 Cruickshank was born in Calgary, Alberta, but grew up in Vancouver, British Columbia.
 Her mother is Joyce Resin who once hosted a CBC show called Alive: The Picture of Health.
 She has an older sister named Amanda Grace, who works as a reporter and anchor for KING-TV in Seattle.
 Cruickshank was part of her high school's all-male improv comedy group alongside comedians Seth Rogen and Nathan Fielder right before becoming a television personality, putting her comedic skills in use while reporting or interviewing celebrities.
 She graduated from the University of Toronto with a degree in English and drama in 2004.